Which config file to use

 staging.yaml or something else suitable to your specific use case.

 Update the config file as needed (see the config file reference page for details).

 Trying to run Butler SOS with the default config file (the one included in the files download from GitHub) will not work - you must adapt it to your server environment.
 For example, you need to enter the IP or host name of you Sense server(s), the IP or host name where Butler SOS is running, where the Sense certificates are stored etc.

 The name of the config file matters.
-Butler SOS looks for an environment variable called “NODE_ENV” and then tries to load a config file named with the value found in NODE_ENV.
+Unless you specifically name which config to use when starting Butler SOS, it will look for an environment variable called “NODE_ENV” and then try to load a config file named with the value found in NODE_ENV.

 Running several Butler SOS instances in parallel

 If you have several Sense clusters (for example DEV, TEST and PROD environments) you can either monitor them all from a single Butler SOS instance, or set up separate instances for each Sense cluster.